evershinemj/pycharm/views.md

 python console can be invoked with M-x -> python console

 ## run
-vim and emacs work in the **run** view, but not perfectly.
+- vim and emacs work in the **run** view, but not perfectly.
 C-z works fine, though
+- two basic situations:
+  1. run current file(top right button, or right click -> run <current-file>)
+  2. choose a file to run(M-x -> run...)

 ## best practice
 debug on the left(dock pinned)